Constructive analysis of the Navier-Stokes equation: Main theorem

-where the constant $C_{s}$ is as above.
 Having constructed $\phi^{l}_i=\phi^{v,l}_i+\phi^{r,l}_i$ for all $1\leq i\leq n$ we solve the linear equation (\ref{Navlerayrrhol+++++}) for $\mathbf{r}^l$.
 Note hat all terms on the right side of (\ref{Navlerayrrhol+++++}) have the factor $\rho_l$ except for $\phi^l_i$.
 Choosing $\rho_l$ small enough we can ensure that $\phi^l_i$ dominates the source terms in the critical regions of arguments where the moduli of the function $r^{l-1}_i$ exceed a certain level.
-This will allow us to control the growth of the function $\mathbf{r}^l$ We shall see that classical a priori estimates ensure that

-for some constant $C_r$ independent of the time step number $l$.
+Moreover, the control function is designed in such a way that the spatial first order derivatives are also controlled.
+Indeed the functions $\mathbf{r}^l$ are classical solutions of linear parabolic problems.
 Then we plug in this function $\mathbf{r}^l$ into the right side of (\ref{Navlerayrrhol*++0-}), and using (\ref{Navlerayrrhol*++000}) we get

 Then we may represent the solution of (\ref{Navlerayrrhol*++0}) in terms of the fundamental solution $\Gamma^l$ of the equation (\ref{fundvr0}) and get